Callum Walsh

 Callum Walsh (born 9 February 2001) is an Irish professional boxer.
-He currently competes in the light middleweight division and is currently the WBC Continental Americas Super Welterweight champion.
+He competes in the light middleweight and middleweight division.
+He has held the World Boxing Council (WBC) Continental Americas super welterweight title since 2024.

 Professional career

-Walsh vs Jones
+Walsh vs. Jones

-Walsh's first big fight of his career was against tested old timer Carson Jones who had previously faced Kell Brook for a world title shot.
+On 9 June 2023, at Commerce Casino, California, Walsh fought against veteran Carson Jones (43–15–3, 31 KOs) who had previously faced Kell Brook for a world title shot.
 Walsh dominated the fight, dropping Jones in the third before stopping him in the fourth round.

-Walsh vs Villareal
+Walsh vs. Villareal

-Walsh faced the tough Ismael Villareal at the MSG Theatre.
-After dominating the early rounds Walsh started to fatigue later in the fight.
-He suffered a flash knockdown in the 1st round but managed to win a unanimous decision.
+On 9 November 2023, Walsh faced the tough Ismael Villareal (13–1, 9 KOs) at the MSG Theatre in New York City.
+After dominating the early rounds, Walsh started to fatigue later in the fight.
+He suffered a flash knockdown in the tenth round but managed to win a unanimous decision.

-Walsh vs Runowski
+Walsh vs. Runowski

-Walsh had his first fight in his home country at the 3Arena in Dublin.
-He became the first fighter to stop Przemyslaw Runowski.
+On 20 September 2024, Walsh had his first fight in his home country at the 3Arena in Dublin.
+He became the first fighter to stop Przemyslaw Runowski (22–3–1, 6 KOs).
 He floored the Pole early in the second round with a body shot before dropping him for the 10 count seconds later with a powerful left hand.

+Walsh vs. Vargas Jr.

+On 13 September 2025, coached by Freddie Roach, Walsh fought Fernando Vargas Jr. (17–0, 15 KOs) as the co-main event of Canelo Álvarez vs. Terence Crawford at the Allegiant Stadium, Paradise, Nevada.
+Walsh won by unanimous decision, with scorecards of 100–90, 99–91 and 99–91.

+Walsh vs. Ocampo

+Walsh faced Carlos Ocampo (38–3, 26 KOs) at the Meta Apex in Enterprise, Nevada, USA, on 23 January 2026 as the main event of Dana White's first Zuffa Boxing card, titled Zuffa Boxing 01.
+Despite suffering a flash knockdown in the sixth round, he won the 10-round bout via unanimous decision, with two judges scoring it 98–90, and the third 97–91.

+Walsh vs. Denny

+Walsh faced Tyler Denny over 10 rounds at 3Arena in Dublin on 8 August 2026.
+He suffered a knockdown in the first round, before sending his opponent to the canvas in the second and eventually winning by unanimous decision.